 - 10 steps to prevent heat illness.

-- Increasing employee awareness.
+- How to increase employee awareness.

 - Easy, actionable safety tips.

-- Regulations impacting your operations.
+- Regulations that impact your operations.

 When it comes to heat, indoor workers can face the same hazards as outdoor workers.
 Summer temperatures are exacerbated by inadequate ventilation and equipment generating heat.
 Customers in such industries as machine shops, foundries, packing houses, etc., who have workplaces reaching above 80° will find this webinar beneficial.